Aleksandr Boroda: Social positions

 In March 2022, against the backdrop of Russia's invasion of Ukraine, Boroda spoke of a "surge in neo-Nazism in Ukraine", noting that in Ukraine "there is a glorification of criminals guilty of the death of the ancestors of those very Jews".
 Later, in an interview with Israeli media, he denied ever speaking out in support of the war against Ukraine and claimed that he had only called for peace.
-In July 2022, as a "supporter of Russia's aggression against Ukraine", he was added to the Anti-Corruption Foundation list of warmongers (in the category of "Corrupt opinion leaders and public supporters of Putin") consisting of individuals who "use their religious organizations to promote aggression and mass murder", with a proposal to impose international sanctions against him.
-The National Agency for the Prevention of Corruption of Ukraine has proposed imposing international sanctions against Boroda, noting that he "supports the Ukrainophobic tendency in covering up certain incidents, in particular, the missile strike near the Babi Yar memorial complex".
+Nevertheless, Boroda criticized the chief rabbi of Moscow, Pinchas Goldschmidt, who left the country due to the war.
+He alleged, among other things, that Goldschmidt "views Jews in Russia as second-class people" and is "slandering" the community.
+In July 2022, as a "supporter of Russia's aggression against Ukraine", he was added to the Anti-Corruption Foundation list of bribe-takers and warmongers (in the category of "Corrupt opinion leaders and public supporters of Putin") consisting of individuals who "use their religious organizations to promote aggression and mass murder", with a proposal to impose international sanctions against him.
+The Ukrainian National Agency on Corruption Prevention has proposed imposing international sanctions against Boroda, noting that he "supports the Ukrainophobic tendency in covering up certain incidents, in particular, the missile strike near the Babyn Yar memorial complex".

-On May 4, 2022, Alexander Boroda condemned the statement of Russian Foreign Minister Sergey Lavrov, stating "In connection with the current information situation around Mr. Lavrov's passage about Hitler's possible Jewish roots, we consider it necessary to call for an end to appealing to the national origin of opponents".
-Earlier, in response to a journalist's question about how Ukraine can be accused of "Nazification" if its president Volodymyr Zelensky is Jewish, Sergey Lavrov said that Adolf Hitler also had "Jewish blood", and that "the most ardent anti-Semites" are usually Jews.
+On May 4, 2022, Aleksandr Boroda condemned the statement of Russian Foreign Minister Sergey Lavrov, stating "In connection with the current information situation around Mr Lavrov's passage about Hitler's possible Jewish roots, we consider it necessary to call for an end to appealing to the national origin of opponents".
+Earlier, in response to a journalist's question about how Ukraine can be accused of "Nazification" if its president Volodymyr Zelenskyy is Jewish, Sergey Lavrov said that Adolf Hitler also had "Jewish blood", and that "the most ardent anti-Semites" are usually Jews.